 Yet another super obvious tip, but it’s worth mentioning here: never open zip files or any other attachments from spammers or anybody you don’t know.
 The attachments could contain viruses or malware that infect your computer.

 Also don’t click on their links either.
 Sometimes you might get an email that looks legit, like it’s from a real company that you trust.
 But if the sender’s email address doesn’t exactly match that company’s address, or if their links go to a site that isn’t that company, it’s probably just sophisticated spam designed to trick you into divulging personal info.

-I hope these tips help you to maintain a safe and secure online life.
+These are but a few starting tips for maintaining a safe and secure online life.
+You can see a helpful and much more comprehensive security checklist here.
 The more secure you are, the more secure we all are.
 If you have any other tips or suggestions, please let me know!